jasmineked/posted-api/README.md

 ### Planning, process and problem-solving strategy

+- Day 1: Wireframe, ERD, front end/backend init, and catalog of routes.
+AWS s3 bucket setup, backend model schema
+- Day 2: MOB coding of backend API routes, front end create function
+- Day 3: Pair coding of index and delete functions.
+Basic outline for styling of application
+- Day 4: MOB coding for delete and update, as well as all unsolved issues in previous days work. deployed front and backend repos.

 ### User Stories
 - As an unregistered user, I would like to sign up with email and password.